Dilatons Improve (Non)-Goldstones: Introduction

-Dolgov and Voloshin concluded that $\xi = 0$ for Goldstones by applying a soft theorem to gravitational form factors \cite{Voloshin:1982eb} reviewed in \SEC\ref{sec:low} (cf. \cite{Leutwyler:1989tn,Donoghue:1991qv} for further discussion).
-In order to make the presentation more concrete, the standard chiral spontaneous symmetry breaking (SSB) of QCD-like theories, $SU(N_F)_L \times SU(N_F)_R \to SU(N_F)_V$, is assumed and its Goldstones are referred to as pions, e.g. \cite{Donoghue:1992dd,Scherer:2012xha}.
-A straightforward way to see that there is a problem is to note that the $\de \Lag = -\frac{1}{2} \xi R \varphi^2$ term cannot be built out of the non-linear coset field $U = \exp( i \pi/F_\pi)$, as it either breaks $SU(N_F)_L \times SU(N_F)_R$-invariance $\de \Lag \propto R \Tr [U + U^\dagger]$ or it is trivial $\de \Lag \propto R \Tr U^\dagger U \propto R $.
-This equally applies to abelian Goldstones such as the $\eta'$ or the axion as it is the shift symmetry that forbids writing these terms.
+Dolgov and Voloshin concluded that $\xi = 0$ for Goldstones by applying a soft theorem to gravitational form factors \cite{Voloshin:1982eb} (see also \cite{Leutwyler:1989tn,Donoghue:1991qv} and \SEC\ref{sec:low}).
+For concreteness, the standard chiral spontaneous symmetry breaking of QCD-like theories, $SU(N_F)_L \times SU(N_F)_R \to SU(N_F)_V$, is assumed and its Goldstones are referred to as pions, see \cite{Donoghue:1992dd,Scherer:2012xha}.
+We may think of the quark condensate $\vev{\bar qq} \neq 0$ breaking \emph{both} chiral and conformal symmetry spontaneously.
+The improvement problem can be seen in that a term as in \eqref{eq:Lag} cannot be constructed from the coset field $U = \exp( i \pi/F_\pi)$ without breaking $SU(N_F)_L \times SU(N_F)_R$-invariance: for example $\de \Lag \propto R \Tr [U + U^\dagger]$.
+This applies equally to abelian Goldstones such as the $\eta'$ or the axion since the shift symmetry forbids writing these terms.
+Is this a problematic?
+Not for the UV divergences as the EMT requires extra renormalisation in an effective theory.
+However, the point about the weak equivalence principle remains and a non-vanishing classical trace causes potential issues for flow theorems see \APP\ref{app:flow}.

-\RZ{For the Goldstone EFT the renormalisation properties are not important if we assume a UV-complete theory but the connection to the weak equivalence principle remains valid and the non-vanishing classical trace is problematic in the IR in connection with renormalisation group (RG) flow theorems.
-This aspect is briefly summarised in \APP\ref{app:flow}.
-Whereas it would be unreasonable to infer the existence of a dilaton in a QCD like theory on this matter, it seems worthwhile to take note of the simplifications in that case. }